dharamkkuma/trip-optimizer/database-api/docs/INVOICE_API_DOCUMENTATION.md

 ```

 ## Authentication
-All endpoints require authentication via JWT token in the Authorization header:
+All endpoints require authentication via custom headers for user identification:
 ```
-Authorization: Bearer <jwt_token>
+x-user-id: <user_id>
+x-user-email: <user_email>
 ```

+**Note**: The system uses custom headers instead of JWT tokens for database-api authentication.
+The user ID and email are passed in custom headers to enable user-specific data filtering.

 ## Data Models